humanat/takBot/USAGE.md

 - `rng` to generate a random number betwen 1 and some other number.
 - `theme` to set the theme for the current channel.
 - `themes` to see a list of themes for the board and pieces.
-- `undo` to step back one move in the game.
-Only available until the next player makes their move.
+- `undo` to undo your previous move.

 **Note:**